MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Solutions for game UI and conversation window conflicts

-1. **The user can disable the feature in Xbox Settings**
+1. **The user should be able to disable the feature via the OS**
-   The user has the option to leave the game and turn the STT option on or off by using the Ease of Access settings.
+   Ideally, the user has the option to leave the game and turn the STT option on or off by using the Ease of Access settings.

    - **UI impact: NONE**
    - **UX impact: POOR**